pchemguy/spec-kit/templates/capabilities/capabilities.md

 ### Core Concepts

 Capability decomposition is an early analysis activity that converts a **target description** into a compact, user-centric map of the **target scope**.
 This analysis begins by extracting **capability signals** from the target description.
-Capability signals are then used to infer, classify, and refine **capability candidates** according to **Capability Construction** rules and **Capability Model** classification.
+Capability signals are then used to infer, classify, and refine capability candidates according to the **Capability Construction Rules** and **Capability Model**.
 Capability signals are also used to provide grounding and traceability for the final reported capabilities.
 After validation of the capability candidates, the final **capability set** is reported.

 The **target description** is the input text or contextual material provided for analysis.